“What is the most durable laptop brand?”

-A lot of business-laptops give a track-point and track-pad at the same time.
-You might think it’s a foregone technology, but many hardcore typists like it better.
+Business-laptops often give a track-point and track-pad at the same time.
+You might think it’s obsolete technology, but many hardcore typists sill like it better.

 8. Non-glossy screen.

-Business-laptop often uses a matte panel or even provided by an anti-glare layer (which doesn’t reflect light), so it’s optimized for work.
-The screen quality is not necessarily good.
-Some of it even still using TN panels that have poor color.
-It should be noted, that a business-grade laptop doesn’t mean that it would be suitable for graphic works.
-You have to pay close attention to it.
-TN panel color is not as good as IPS (not as bright), and the perspective view is limited.
-But sometimes people like it better because it’s hard to peek on from the side.
-So, make sure, if you want to buy a business-laptop, look for an IPS screen (or equal).
+Business-laptop often uses a matte panel or even provided by an anti-glare layer (so it doesn’t reflect light).
+It’s optimized for work, instead of watching movie.
+However, screen quality is not always good.
+Some of them still using TN panels that have poor color.
+A business-grade laptop doesn’t necessarily mean that it would be suitable for graphic works.
+You have to pay attention to this.
+Make sure to check the screen specification.
+TN panel color is not as good as IPS (not as bright), and the viewing angle is also very limited (Certain people like it better for privacy reasons because others can’t peek from the side).
+Make sure the screen is IPS (or equal tech).

 10. Easier to maintain.